What Element Has 7 Protons And 7 Neutrons? You Won’t Believe What It Is!

 The Cosmic Connection

 Every nitrogen-14 atom in your body was created in a star that died billions of years ago.
-That's not poetry – that's literal science.
+That's why that's not poetry – that's literal science.
 We are made of stardust, and nitrogen-14 is one of the primary ingredients.

 How to Identify Nitrogen-14